 Q: What is the FYE (First Year Experience) Community?

 A: The FYE (First Year Experience) community is designed specifically for first year students to share their common experiences through the first year of college.
 The staff in this community offer unique programming for the students who wish to live in this community.
-Additionally, study groups are offered for classes that most freshmen are enrolled in each term to offer additional support and resources for our first year students.

 Q: What communications services are available in my room?